 LH and FSH PRODUCING CELLS

-BIOLOGICAL CONFLICT: The biological conflict linked to the LH-Luteinizing Hormone and FSH-follicle stimulating hormone producing cells of the pituitary gland is “being too immature”, literally or figuratively, with an overproduction of LH and FSH in the conflict-active phase.
+BIOLOGICAL CONFLICT: The biological conflict linked to the LH-Luteinizing Hormone and FSH-follicle stimulating hormone producing cells of the adenohypophysis is “being too immature”, literally or figuratively, with an overproduction of LH and FSH in the conflict-active phase.
 The conflict occurs before puberty.
 In children, continuous conflict activity leads to a premature development (precocious puberty).
 A long-lasting healing phase causes a decrease of LH and FSH production resulting in delayed puberty (no breast and ovary development in girls by the age of 13 or growth of testes in boys by the age of 14).

 DEVELOPMENT AND FUNCTION OF THE PINEAL GLAND: The pineal gland (epiphysis) is a small endocrine gland located deep in the center of the brain behind the third ventricle, precisely, in the groove where the two halves of the thalamus join (compare with pituitary gland, or hypophysis).
 The pineal gland is comprised of pineal cells (pinealocytes) that register the incidence of light (absorptive quality) and produce melatonin (secretory quality).
 Melatonin (not to be confused with the pigment melanin) plays an important role in regulating the night-day cycle in synchronization with the sleep-wake cycle (circadian rhythm).
 The pineal gland consists of intestinal cylinder epithelium, originates from the endoderm and is therefore controlled from the brainstem.